 9159 Brookville Rd.
 Silver Spring, MD 20910

 A Wider Circle seeks to end poverty in our local communities by providing basic need items and workforce development programs to “individuals and families transitioning out of homelessness, fleeing domestic abuse, or otherwise living without the essentials of life.”
-A Wider Circle is looking for household goods and furniture, kitchen items, cleaning products, linens, and infant accessories (click HERE for complete list).
-Their biggest need are mattresses.
+A Wider Circle is looking for household goods and furniture, kitchen items, cleaning products, linens, and infant accessories (click HERE for a complete list).
+Their biggest need is mattresses.
 Also, this is a great place to volunteer with kids!

 4671 Tanglewood Drive, Bladensburg, MD 20710

-Renovating a home and don’t know what to do with old sinks, doors, tubs, door knobs, cabinets, etc.?
+Renovating a home and don’t know what to do with old sinks, doors, tubs, doorknobs, cabinets, etc.?
 Community Forklift accepts and sells items that may otherwise end up in a landfill.
 It is a really unique space with loads of quality items looking for a new home.
 They are truly a community resource helping to reuse items and go green with resale!

 2204 Martin Luther King Ave.
 SE, Washington, DC 20020

 This thrift store has people in need in mind.
 When you donate to a place like this, know it is directly positively impacting someone (at no cost to the person in need!).
 They have various drop-off locations and times so be sure to check it out before driving over.
 They are more than an opportunity shop since they offer various support with food, education, and community support.

 Friends of the Library Bookstores accept new and gently used books in all languages and for all ages.
 They will also accept magazines, CDs, movies, video games, comics, and board games (click HERE for a complete list).
 All sales help to “fund many different initiatives for [Montgomery County Public Library], including new technology, community programs, staff development, and materials and equipment for library branches.”